simonozzy/BOOM-Time/README.md

 # BOOM-Time
-Github Blurb: Connects to a public train times API to work out what time train level crossing booms close and open.
+Connects to a public train times API to work out what time train level crossing booms close and open.
 A node + express project.
 UI TBC - perhaps meteor.